HigherOrderCO/Bend/README.md

 This code adds all numbers from 0 to 2^30, but, instead of a loop, we use a recursive divide-and-conquer approach.
-Since this approach is *inherently parallel*, the Bend executable will run in many cores.
-Here are some benchmarks:
+Since this approach is *inherently parallel*, Bend will run it multi-threaded.
+Some benchmarks:

 - CPU, Apple M3 Max, 1 thread: **3.5 minutes**